brucezztong/ZZTong-Prefabs/README.txt

 custom settlements.
 This gives you the best combination, but involves the most work.

+POI EXPANSION PACK (PEP)

+If you playing Darkness Falls, then you should follow their instructions.

+If you are playing Vanilla and mixing in the PEP with other sources of POIs then consider removing the PEP modlet's Config/rwgmixer.xml file as it puts a finger on the scale of RWG bias in favor of PEP and Vanilla POIs.
+The PEP POIs should work just fine using RWG without that configuration file.

+Note that in removing PEP's Config/rwgmixer.xml file you would also be removing their changes to city and world generation.
+If you want those and you don't want PEP to dominate the POI selection, then you have some choices and editing to do.

 OVERHAUL MODS:

 Overhaul Mods make extensive changes to the game and I cannot give you a recipe